-Liberty Lake Loop Trail is a 8.5 mile moderately trafficked loop trail located near Liberty Lake, WA that features a lake and is rated as moderate.
+Liberty Lake Loop Trail is a 8.5 mile moderately trafficked loop trail located near Liberty Lake, Washington that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash